 With that amount of development options at your disposal, picking the right tool for the job at hand becomes somewhat tricky.
 Alas, there is no silver bullet, and it depends very much on the use case which option will yield the best results.
 Therefore I would like to give a couple of guiding questions that will help you decide which approach to pick.
 I also provide a summary by means of a table below.

 Are you targeting several platforms or only a single one?

 Native development is fine for single-platform deployments but becomes costly when multiple platforms are targeted.
 In those scenarios, any of the other approaches may be preferable.

 Is a native look-and-feel important to your users or is a web interface sufficient?

-Native applications, Content to Go and Enterprise App Modeler work best for offering your users what is considered a “native” UI experience.
+Native applications, Mobile Cards and Mobile Development Kit work best for offering your users what is considered a “native” UI experience.
 Many users consider web-based UIs alien when compared to the average app, and therefore it may not be the best option.
 However, web-based UIs are cheaper to develop, so when your users are fine with them, hybrid apps or web apps may be the way to go.

 Are offline availability and stability a strict requirement or will online-only do?

 This is one of the most underrated questions, since Mobile really is about accessing your data anywhere, under unpredictable network conditions.
 Failing to meet users’ expectations regarding the availability of your application even under poor network conditions puts adoption at risk.
 However, offline-enabling your data requires additional planning, e.g. around dealing with process-related issues such as concurrent modification in CRUD scenarios.
 Therefore validating the requirement is an important step, since for occasional use online-only access may be sufficient.